The Accounting Review, Forthcoming

-Keywords: tax preparer, auditor, tax fee, FIN 48, tax reserve, tax aggressiveness
+Keywords: tax preparer, auditor, tax fee, FIN 48, tax aggressiveness

 Klassen, Kenneth J. and Lisowsky, Petro and Mescall, Devan, The Role of Auditors, Non-Auditors, and Internal Tax Departments in Corporate Tax Aggressiveness (April 2015).
 The Accounting Review, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2152538 or http://dx.doi.org/10.2139/ssrn.2152538